I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 How long you fast for should depend on your level of experience with fasting, and what you feel comfortable doing.
 If you’re just starting out, I recommend you start with 14/10.

 YOUR TURN: Have you tried intermittent fasting before?
-Did it or didn’t work for you?
+How did you like it?
 Share your experience in the comments below.